-If classes are delayed, similar announcements will be made through local me-
+1If classes are delayed, similar announcements will be made through local media.
+Class delays apply to both students and staff.

 In situations when the College is in operation and the student makes a discretionary decision not to attend class because of what he or she determines to be dangerous winter weather conditions, the College will consider this absence to be excused only when the school district in which the student lives is cancelled.